Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 (Traditio.com returns to comment): "The Council never did openly declare any of its teaching as binding on the Church.
 Never in the history of the Catholic Church had a Council taken pains to declare that it was NOT teaching infallibly."
 End of Traditio.com Commentary

 Our Note: Traditio.com does not understand the nature of an Ecumenical Council, and should have drawn this conclusion: The fabricators, and some caught up in the operation of error, of Vatican II were taking pains to declare that what they were teaching was not necessarily infallible – because this was a Robber Council – not an Ecumenical Council of the Roman Catholic Church.
-Again, we have seen that once a true Pope affixes his signature to a document of an Ecumenical Council and promulgates that document, -- that this fact in itself guarantees that the Council document is free of false teaching on Faith and morals.
+Again, we have seen that once a true Pope affixes his signature to a document of an Ecumenical Council and promulgates that document, -- that fact in itself guarantees that the Council document is free of false teaching on Faith and Morals.
 Again, Paul VI signed and promulgated a document with a false moral teaching that involved heresy, as shown earlier in this document.
+This means Vatican Council II is a false Council, and Paul VI was an antipope at least at the time of the signing.

-Next (And this one, which I am going to repeat, is used by Michael Davies in his book “Religious Liberty and the 2nd Vatican Council):
+Next: (And this one is used by the late Michael Davies in his book “Religious Liberty and the 2nd Vatican Council"):

 The Council's General Secretary, Pericle Cardinal Felici, Cardinal Prefect of the Supreme Congregation of the Holy Office, the Church's highest theological tribunal, issued the "theological note" of the council, i.e., the level of theological authority of the particular council: "We have to distinguish according to the schemata and the chapters those which have already been the subject of dogmatic definitions in the past; as for the declarations that have a novel character, we have to make reservations" (November 16, 1964).

 This was obviously the attempt of a Cardinal to try and explain away the problems which were developing, and which he was keenly aware of, already in 1964 regarding the documents of the 2nd Vatican Council.
-Needless to say, a Cardinal cannot invoke infallibility and can in no way save the 2nd Vatican Council from its false teaching on morals in the document on religious Liberty.
+Needless to say, a Cardinal cannot invoke infallibility and can in no way save the 2nd Vatican Council from its false moral teaching in the document on Religious Liberty.
 This statement by Cardinal Felici was not part of the final Council documents. .

-The interesting thing about Michael Davies and others using this statement from a Cardinal in 1964, before the council was even over, to try and save Vatican II -- is that it shows the level of desperation reached by those trying to save the idea that Paul VI was a true Pope after what he promulgated error in the Vatican II document.on religious liberty.
+The interesting thing about Michael Davies and others using this statement from a Cardinal in 1964, before the council was even over, to try and save Vatican II -- is that it shows the level of desperation reached by those trying to save the idea that Paul VI was a true Pope after he promulgated an erroneous moral teaching in the Vatican II document.on Religious Liberty.

 The Council of Constance proposed 4 documents to be signed by the Pope.
-This was directly after the resolution of “the three Popes controversy (actually two antipopes and one pope)” or the Great Western Schism as it is sometimes called, which ended in 1417..
+This was directly after the resolution of “the three Popes" controversy (actually two antipopes and one pope) or the Great Western Schism as it is sometimes called, which ended in 1417..
 The Council which straightened out the “Three Popes crisis” and elected Pope Martin V, also eventually presented 4 documents to the Pope.
-The reigning Pope signed two of them, and rejected two of them.
-These two (signed by the Pope) are the only documents of that Council.
+The new Pope signed two of them, and rejected two of them.
+These two (signed by the Pope) are the only recognized documents of that Council.
+The other two documents are NOT recognized precisely because the true Pope did NOT sign them.
 When a true Pope signs a council document, it is a guarantee that it is free of error on Faith and Morals.
-A document cannot be a document of a true Council, unless signed by a true Pope.
-A man who purports to be the Pope, but signs a council document with a moral error that contradicts an already infallibly defined doctrine or moral teaching of the Pope, can not be a true Pope.
+A document cannot be a document of a true Council unless signed by a true Pope.
+A man (such as Paul VI) who purports to be the Pope, but signs a council document with a moral error that contradicts an already infallibly defined doctrine or moral teaching of previous Popes, can not himself be a true Pope.

 CONCLUSION:

-If there is a false moral teaching involving heresy in the Religious Liberty Document of the 2nd Vatican Council, as this presentation claims to have proven, then, by invoking Apostolic authority when promulgating it on December 8, 1965, as well as claiming that he is binding all Catholics to it, -- Paul VI announced on that day to the world that he could not at that time have been a true Pope.
+If there is a false moral teaching involving heresy in the Religious Liberty Document of the 2nd Vatican Council, as this presentation claims to have proven, then, by invoking Apostolic authority when promulgating the Vatican II documents on December 8, 1965, as well as claiming that he is binding all Catholics to everything that was "synodally decreed" at Vatican II, -- Paul VI, in effect, announced on that day to the world that he could not at that time have been a true Pope.

-Appendix One: POPE LEO XIII and Satis Cogitum, On the Unity of the Church.
+Appendix I: POPE LEO XIII and Satis Cogitum, On the Unity of the Church.

 I have produced only a part of section 9 from Satis Cogitum, even though sections 9, 13, and 15, and perhaps other sections, have relevant passages to the subject under discussion.